mrwatson-de/mrwatson-de/faq.md

 - [MrWatson on twitter](https://twitter.com/mrwatson_de)
 - [MrWatson on LinkedIn](https://www.linkedin.com/in/russell-watson-68633789/)
 - [MrWatson's slack room](https://mrwatson-de.slack.com)
-- and, of course, you can mail me, russell, at [mrwatson.de](https://www.mrwatson.de)
+- and you can, of course, [drop me a line][drop me a line]

+[drop me a line]:http://mrwatson.de/contact-impressum